Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Asymptotic Hawking Modes : The Canonical Example

 Now we use the fact that in a general spacetime for an emitter and an observer of null propagating modes (photons) on two different worldlines with 4-velocities $U^i_e$ and $U^i_o$, the relation between the emitted and observed frequencies, at the two events ${\cal P}_e$ and ${\cal P}_o$, is given by \cite{Rindler},

 where $K^i$ is the wave vector of the null beam which is proportional to the tangent vector at each point on the corresponding null geodesic.
-Upon restriction to the case of stationary spacetimes and in the comoving frames of the emitter and observer it reduces to \cite{Hobson},
+Upon restriction to the case of stationary spacetimes and in the {\it comoving} frames of the emitter and observer it reduces to \cite{Hobson},

 Note the subtle point that this result is different from the redshift relation for {\it spatially fixed} emitter and receiver as stressed in the arguments of the $g_{00}$.
-Now going back to our case, the relation for the redshift between the mode frequency $\Omega_{in}$ at the event ${\cal P}(r_{in},t_{in})$ and its frequency received at the event ${\cal P} (r,t)$ with $r \gg R_{H}$ (i.e where $g_{00}({\cal P}_o) \approx 1$), in their corresponding LIFs, reduces to,
+This is due to the fact that there is an extra contribution to the redshift from the relative velocity between the two observers \cite{Synge}.
+Now going back to our case, the relation for the redshift between the mode frequency $\Omega_{in}$ at the event ${\cal P}(r_{in},t_{in})$ and its frequency received at the event ${\cal P} (r,t)$ with $r \gg R_{H}$ (i.e where $g_{00}({\cal P}_o) \approx 1$), reduces to,

 which, as a consequence of \emph{the presence of the corresponding causal horizon}, leads to an exponentially-redshifted frequency of the following form,